tomaskala/website/content/posts/cryptopals-set-6.md

 # [Challenge 48](https://cryptopals.com/sets/6/challenges/48)

 Like I wrote above, the purpose of this challenge was to finalize the implementation of Bleichenbacher's attack against a RSA padding oracle, but I implemented it fully in Challenge 47, so all I had to do was to write another test case.
-This used to be the last challenge, but new sets have been published since, so we still have some way to go.
+This used to be the last challenge, but new sets have been published since, so we still have some challenges left.